AlexTISYoung/snipar/docs/tutorial.rst

     ``python ibd.py example/sample --pedigree example/sample.ped --map example/sample.genetic_map.txt --outprefix example/ --threads 4``

-While the script can be run for .bed files containing single chromosomes, it can also be run for all chromosomes simultaneously.
+While the script can be run for a .bed file containing a single chromosome, it can also be run for multiple bed files each containing a single chromosome.
 If the bed files are chr_1.bed, chr_2.bed, ..., chr_22.bed, then you can specify these files to the script as 'chr_~', where '~' is interpreted as a numerical wildcard character.
 The script first infers a genotyping error probability from Mendelian Errors between parents and offspring across all the input chromosomes, then it will infer the IBD segments shared between siblings for each chromosome.

 The IBD inference can be performed on a smaller set of SNPs than will be imputed to save computation time.
-For example, IBD inference could be performed using SNPs from a genotyping array, and the imputation performed using all imputed SNPs.
-SNPs that fall outside of regions covered by the IBD segments will be imputed as missing values.
+For example, IBD inference could be performed using SNPs from a genotyping array, and the imputation performed using all SNPs that have been imputed from a reference panel.
+For imputation from siblings, SNPs that fall outside of regions covered by the IBD segments will be imputed as missing values.

 Imputing missing parental genotypes